Nanuque

-Micro-region

-Nanuque is a statistical micro-region with 10 municipalities: Águas Formosas, Bertópolis, Carlos Chagas, Crisólita, Fronteira dos Vales, Machacalis, Nanuque, Santa Helena de Minas, Serra dos Aimorés, and Umburatiba.
-In 2000 the area was 8,495.90 km2 with a population of 117,595 inhabitants.
-The population density (2000) was 13.84 inhabitants/km2.

-Location and neighboring municipalities
+Geography

 Nanuque is located in the valley of the Mucuri River at an elevation of 131 meters.
 It lies in a corner of Minas Gerais with the boundary lines of Bahia to the north and east, and that of Espírito Santo to the south.
 The Serra dos Aimorés lies to the north.

 Neighboring municipalities are: Medeiros Neto (BA), Lajedão (BA) (north); Montanha (ES), Mucurici (ES) (south); Serra dos Aimorés (MG), Mucuri (BA) (east) and Carlos Chagas (MG) (west).
 The distance to Belo Horizonte is 603 km.

 The climate is humid tropical with temperatures varying between maximums of 39° and minimums of 20°.
 The annual rainfall is around 1,064 mm.

 Economic activities

 The economy is based on cattle raising, small industries, services, and agriculture, with the main crops being beans, sugarcane (2,128 ha.), soybeans, and corn.
 There was an alcohol distilling plant using the sugarcane produced locally.
 The cattle industry was very important with 143,000 head in 2005.
 In 2005 there were 372 rural producers but only 106 tractors.
 1,200 persons were dependent on agriculture.
 There were 4,264 automobiles in 2006, giving a ratio of 5 inhabitants per automobile (there were 4,600 motorcycles).
 There were 5 banks in 2007.